trevorwh113/Web_Dev_QA_Project/Assignment-6/README.md

     pytest tests/integration
     pytest tests/end-to-end
     ```
-4. **FOR END-TO-END TESTS:** All tests of this type uses the playwright tool, so you must also install its browsers and have the app running concurrently.
+4. **FOR END-TO-END TESTS:** All tests of this type use the playwright tool, so you must install its browsers and have the app running.

     a.
 Install playwright with this command:
     ```bash